TobiasBat/Shape-Guided-Mixed-Metro-Map-Layout/README.md

-To adapt the parameters and reproducte the manual testcases change the fourth parameter from 1 to 0.
+To adapt the parameters and reproduce the manual testcases change the fourth parameter from 1 to 0.

 ```bash
 ./execute.sh lisabon lisbon_center_manuell_planar.txt lisabon2-guide.txt 0